shelvinx/terraform-az-infra/readme.md

 - **Scaling:** Adjust `vm_count` in `terraform.tfvars` to control the number of Windows VMs.
 - **Spot VM Considerations:** Spot pricing may limit zone allocation; setting `zone = null` improves deployment success, otherwise Azure runs into Allocation failures breaking the deployment.

+The `zone_number` locals can be used to assign a random Availability Zone to the VMs.

 ---